eosnetworkfoundation/replay-test/README.md

 ## Web Dashboard
 You can see the status of jobs, configuration, and summary of replay status by using the webservice on the orchestrator node.
 Navigate to `http://orchestor.example.com:4000/`.

 Many HTTP calls support HTML, JSON, and Text responses.
 Look at [HTTP Service Calls](docs/http-service-calls.md) for other URL options and Accept encoding options.

 ## Termination of Replay Nodes
 Replay nodes are not automatically terminated.
 To save on hosting costs, it is advisable to terminate the nodes after the replay tests are completed.

 ## Testing
 For testing options see [Running Tests](docs/running-tests.md)

+## Generating Manifests
+The python script `replay-test/scripts/generate_manifest_from_eosnation.py` will build a manifest off the list of eos nation snapshots.

+`python3 generate_manifest_from_eosnation.py --source-net mainnet > full-mainnet-run.json`

+### Options
+- `--source-net` Defaults to `mainnet`.
+Which chain to target.
+Options include mainnet, kylin, and jungle
+- `--leap-version` Defaults to `5.0.0`.
+Specify the version of leap to use from the builds
+- `--snapshot-version` Defaults to v6.
+- `--upload-snapshots` Flag takes no values, and defaults to false.
+This uploads snapshots to AWS S3.
+Must have `aws cli` and permission to upload.